mug896/llvm-bash-completion/README.md

 ## Installation

-Copy contents of gcc-bash-completion.sh to ~/.bash_completion
+Copy the contents of the llvm-bash-completion.sh to ~/.bash_completion
-open new terminal and try auto completion !
+Open new terminal and try auto completion !